 1. Unregulated Code Standards

-Since premium WordPress themes don’t need to go through WordPress.org Theme directory, they don’t face any such harsh scrutinization of their core code.
+Since premium WordPress themes don’t need to go through the WordPress.org Theme directory, they don’t face any such harsh scrutinization of their core code.
 This sometimes results in users buying themes for their premium looks without accessing its standard of code and quality.

 To avoid such issues, it is always important to purchase themes from reputable marketplaces, and that too after thoroughly reading the review section.

-In order to stand out from the competition and attract more customers, premium themes just keep on including more and more functionalities into its prospectus.
+In order to stand out from the competition and attract more customers, premium themes just keep on including more and more functionalities into their prospectus.
 Sometimes, these extra features come in the form of other third-party plugins.

 Now, more features equate to more lines of code meaning heavier themes.
 This can make your site load slowly and impact overall performance.

 So as you can see, both free, as well as premium WordPress themes, come with their own sets of advantages and disadvantages.
 As a rule of thumb, if you like the design and aesthetics of a free theme, then go for it without a second thought.